oxiida/book/src/quick_start_guide.md

 $ python wf.py
 ```

-The powerfulness of running python function within Oxiida is you are not limited by the python GIL anymore.
+The powerfulness of running python function within Oxiida is you do not need to write multithreading code or async code that need to bridge with synchronous python code.
-Using `para` block syntax allow to call both functions to run concurrently in separate threadings.
+Using `para` block syntax allow to call both functions to run concurrently in separate threadings (althrough the heavy CPU load tasks are still dragged by the GIL).

+Once the Python remove GIL limit, the Oxiida will levarage the no-gil CPython and automatically get full power.